 QA-Based Metrics QA-based approaches for summary evaluation were proposed a decade ago by Clarke and Lapata (2010) for human evaluation.
 Chen et al. (2017) and Eyal et al. (2019) proposed to automate this approach by automatically generating questions from the reference summary.
-Scialom et al. (2019) extended these works by generating the questions from the source document, which probes information recalled from the input text in the output summary, and thus is recall oriented.
+Scialom et al. (2019) extended these works by generating the questions from the source document, probing the output summary for information retrieved from the input text (a recall-oriented approach).
 However, by weighing each question equally, their approach lacks a way to select questions that reflect the most important information of the input.

 Conversely, Wang et al. (2020) and Durmus et al. (2020) proposed to generate questions from the evaluated summary.
 These methods are precision oriented, since they measure the amount of information in the evaluated summary that are supported by the input text.
 We show in this paper that combining these recall and precision approaches leads to an improved metric.